Email Integration Process

 In the form received from Bloomreach Engagement, it is required to list these used subdomains together with all of the necessary technical information.

-As for usage, it is very beneficial to use separate subdomains for different purposes.
-Every subdomain has its own reputation.
-You want to distinguish between for instance transactional emails and marketing emails, as you don't want the former ones to be affected by the latter.
-In other words, transactional emails need to have perfect deliverability as opposed to marketing, and you want to ensure that through using different subdomains.
+As for usage, using separate subdomains for different purposes is very beneficial.
+Every subdomain has its reputation.
+You want to distinguish between, for instance, transactional emails and marketing emails, as you don't want the former to be affected by the latter.
+In other words, transactional emails need to have perfect deliverability as opposed to marketing, and you want to ensure that by using different subdomains.

 DNS setup

-In this step, Bloomreach Engagement contacts the email service provider and also provides DNS settings to you as the client.
-You then set up the required DNS (A/PTR/SPF/DKIM/MX) records in regard to all of your ESPs.
-Afterwards, Bloomreach Engagement verifies and confirms the whole setup.
+In this step, Bloomreach Engagement contacts the email service provider and provides DNS settings to you as the client.
+You then set up the required DNS (A/PTR/SPF/DKIM/MX) records concerning all of your ESPs.
+Afterward, Bloomreach Engagement verifies and confirms the whole setup.
 DNS records are vital for reaching high deliverability.

 ESP (Email Service Provider) in basic terms is a company that provides you with email marketing or bulk email services.
 An ISP (Internet Service Provider) is a company providing access to the Internet for a fee.